SSH

 Copy

-We look again at what is inside to see that there is nothing.
+We look inside again to see if there is nothing.

 !ls server1folder